BLOOMREACH GLOBAL PRIVACY PRINCIPLES

 4. DATA MINIMIZATION: We must only collect necessary and relevant personal information

 We must only collect personal information for a legitimate business purpose and must only collect as much personal information as is needed for and relevant to that purpose.
-We must take care to ensure that our products, services and business processes are designed to collect the minimum amount of personal information.

 5. ACCOUNTABILITY: We are accountable for how we and our service providers process personal information